Brexit risks and talk of negative rates limit the pound's recovery

 "Apart from all the corona problems, concerns about Brexit have arisen again," said Thu Lan Nguyen, FX strategist at Commerzbank.
 "I think this will lead to continued underperformance of the pound in the next couple of weeks certainly, up until the EU Summit," she said.

+Officials from both sides say that little progress has been made in Brexit negotiations.
+Britain set out plans for a post-Brexit tariff system on Tuesday.

 The pound had hit a seven-week low against the euro on Monday at 89.60 pence, but strengthened to as much as 89.19 pence at around 0630 GMT.
-It weakened again and was last at 89.54, down around 0.1% since New York's close.
+It weakened during the day before starting to strengthen around 1220 GMT and was last at 89.325, up around 0.2% since New York's close.
 Against the dollar, the pound had slipped below $1.21 on Monday.
 It hit a low of $1.2185 around 0320 GMT on Tuesday before recovering to as much as $1.2268 in early London trading .
-It was last at $1.2231.
+It was last at $1.2247.

+Goldman Sachs analysts wrote in a note to clients that implied volatility and risk reversal pointed to more downside risks.
+"GBP implied volatility has lagged during the large reset lower of FX volatility and it is now at a premium vs the EUR and JPY (but still lower than in 2016 and 2019 in absolute terms)," they said.

+Sterling-dollar implied volatility gauges with a one-month maturity edged down slightly on Tuesday, still holding near three-week highs.
+NEGATIVE RATES?

 - READ MORE ON: